MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 ## Associate Insights

 Associate Insights is a [Power Apps](/powerapps/maker/canvas-apps/embed-teams-app) template that empowers firstline workers to directly capture and submit customer opinion, sentiment, and perception.
 Firstline workers are often the first company representative to engage with customers in a one-to-one point-of contact.
-The collected data can be shared and used collaboratively by business teams, e.g., via a Power BI Teams tab, for product improvement and enhancing the customer experience.
+The collected data are shared and used collaboratively by business teams, such as through a Power BI Teams tab, for product improvement and enhancing the customer experience.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-associateinsights)